Yoonla is a website that promises to help us build the ultimate digital lifestyle.

 At this stage I am not entirely sure exactly what that means, but it’s definitely something that I want to know more about.

-So let’s take a closer look at the recently revamped Yoonla program and find out what we can expect from the ‘ultimate digital lifestyle’ that is being promised to us.
+So let’s take a closer look at the recently revamped program and find out what we can expect from the ‘ultimate digital lifestyle’ that is being promised to us in my Yoonla review.

 What Exactly Is Yoonla?

 Launched in September 2016, Yoonla was created by Reno Van Boven – an online entrepreneur with over 12 years experience.

 From the Yoonla website itself, it’s difficult to determine exactly what the ultimate digital lifestyle is.

 It obviously points to earning an income online in some way, but that right there is my first area of concern with the Yoonla website…it doesn’t explain the ‘how’.

 That’s not such a major problem because it is free to set up a Starter Account with Yoonla, so to learn anything about what the program has to offer, you need to hand over your contact details.

 First things first, I have to say the process of setting up a Starter account at Yoonla is straightforward and doesn’t alert me to any scam techniques being deployed.